-Here is a list of Kosher products that could be found in the regular supermarkets (we take no responsibility for the update of the list).
+Here are two lists of Kosher products that could be found in the regular supermarkets (we take no responsibility for the update of the list):

-There is no mikvah for men, but upon request the Mikvah could be opened for men.
+There is no mikvah for men yet, but upon request, the Mikvah could be opened for men.